-A three dimensional 39-bar truss shown in Figure 1 is considered for presenting the efficiency of the proposed RDO methodology.
-The height of the structure is 16 m (Figure 1b), while its basis is an equilateral triangle of side 6.93 m (Figure 1c).
+A three dimensional 39-bar truss shown in Figure 2 is considered for presenting the efficiency of the proposed RDO methodology.
+The height of the structure is 16 m (Figure 2b), while its basis is an equilateral triangle of side 6.93 m (Figure 2c).
 Two objective functions are used, the weight and the variance of the response of the structure, under the constraints on stresses and displacements imposed by the design codes [9,10].
 Due to engineering practice demands, the members are divided into groups having the same design variables.
 This linking of elements results in a trade-off between the use of more material and the need of symmetry and uniformity of structures due to practical considerations.
 Furthermore, it has to be taken into account that due to manufacturing limitations the design variables are not continuous but discrete since cross-sections belong to a certain pre-defined set provided by the manufacturers.
 Thus the design variables considered are the dimensions of the members of the structure, four groups in total, taken from the Circular Hollow Section (CHS) table of the Eurocode.
 For each design variable, two stochastic variables are assigned: The external diameter d and the thickness t of the circular hollow section.
 A vertical load V=2kN is applied to all nodes, while a probabilistic horizontal load F of mean value 8 kN is applied to the top nodes at the x-direction.

-Fig. 1 Three Dimensional 39-bar truss example (a) 3D view, (b) Side view, (c) Top view
+Figure 2.
+Three Dimensional 39-bar truss example (a) 3D view, (b) Side view, (c) Top view

 The types of probability density functions, the mean values, and the variances of the random parameters are shown in Table 1.
-For this test case the $(\mu+\lambda)$ -ES approach is used with $\mu=\lambda=5$, while a sample size of 1,000 simulations is taken for the MCS.
+For this test case the $(\mu+\lambda)$ -ES approach is used with $\mu=\lambda=5$ , while a sample size of 1,000 simulations is taken for the MCS.
+The resultant Pareto front curve is depicted in Figure 3, with the weight of the structure and the standard deviation of the horizontal displacement on the horizontal and vertical axis, respectively.
+The Pareto front curve shows a strong contradiction between the two objective functions in question.

-Table 1: Characteristics of the random variables

-Probability Density Function Mean value μ Standard Deviation σ σ/μ 95% of values within $E (kN/m^2)$ Young's Modulus Normal 2.10E+08 1.50E+07 7.14% (1.81E+08, 2.39E+08) $\sigma_y (kN/m^2)$ Allowable stress Normal 355000 35500 10.00% (2.85E+05, 4.25E+05) F (kN) Horizontal loading Normal 8 3 37.50% (2.12, 13.88) d CHS Diameter Normal d_i $0.02\;d_i$ 2% $(0.9608 d_i, 1.0392 d_i)$ t CHS Thickness Normal t_i $0.02\ t_i$ 2% $(0.9608\;t_i,\;1.0392\;t_i)$
+Table 1.
+Characteristics of the random variables Random Random variable's Probability Standard variable description Density Mean value μ Deviation $\sigma$ $\sigma/\mu$ 95% of values within Function Deviation 0 $E(kN/m^2)$ Young's Modulus Normal 2.10E+08 1.50E+07 7.14% (1.81E+08, 2.39E+08) $\sigma_v (kN/m^2)$ Allowable stress Normal 355000 35500 10.00% (2.85E+05, 4.25E+05) F(kN) Horizontal loading Normal 8 3 37.50% (2.12, 13.88) d CHS Diameter Normal d i 0.02 d i 2% (0.9608 d i , 1.0392 d i ) t CHS Thickness Normal t i 0.02 t i 2% (0.9608 t i , 1.0392 t i )

-^{} Taken from the Circular Hollow Section (CHS) table of the Eurocode, for every design
+\ Taken for every design from the Circular Hollow Section (CHS) table of the Eurocode.